Raw thoughts from the lockdown

 - At the end of this pandemic - if there is an end, and if there will be people left - we are all going to look like savages in desperate need of a hairdresser.
 There will be a mad rush not to the shops, but to the beauty salons.
 A frantic booking for urgent hair removal treatments.
 Hairs grown wild, grey hairs overgrown - a sore sight for the, until now, unaware husbands (as some horrified French husbands anonymously admitted on social media).
-We will finally be so close to the animal condition that the darwinists will be thrilled to see humanity as it was in the beginning, just coming out to light from the caves.
-We will be again the cavepeople, learning to walk again, straightening our spines, looking into the sun.
-Aa, yes, how tall the trees will seem...
+We will finally be so close to the animal condition that the darwinists will be thrilled to see humanity as it was once, in the bygone era, just coming out to light from the caves.
+We will be again the cave-people, learning to walk again, straightening our spines, looking upwards to the sun.
+Aa, yes, how tall the trees will seem then...

 - Taking the rubbish out became a dreaded task.
-We're all cosmonauts walking on alien planets, dreading the alien bugs that one might catch if even a bit of skin or dress or hair is left exposed.
+We're all cosmonauts walking on alien planets, dreading the alien bugs that we might catch if even a bit of skin or dress or hair is left exposed.
 Well, not "we".
-I go fully covid death dance costumed, and just as I put the plastic bottles in the recycle bin, a man unmasked, ungloved, right in front of my face merrily smiling and saying "hola!".
-Horrified (and dehumanised), I turn around and run for the block entrance but, just brushing past me, a young woman unmasked, ungloved talking on the phone, TALKING on the phone, like they all do all the time.
+I go fully covid death-dance costumed, and just as I put the plastic bottles in the recycle bin, a man - unmasked, ungloved - right in front of my face, merrily smiling and saying "hola!".
+Horrified (and dehumanised), I turn around and run for the block entrance but, just brushing past me, a young woman - unmasked, ungloved - talking on the phone, TALKING on the phone, like they all do all the time.
 I am caught between two covidiots.
 And this is just a short trip downstairs to take the rubbish out.
 I am doomed to be the victim of the covidiots.
 Do not they know that this virus is contagious through speech and breath?
 I am doomed.
 My life or death depends on the others, on the choices the others are making, not me; my life is at the hands of the others.
 I am not the master of my life.
 Today, nobody is the master of their life.

-- I have cut my fringe myself, drastically; pressed and flattened by my improvised helmet (a transparent plastic packaging of a duvet cover) it was going into my eyes constantly, potentially thrusting bugs in my eyes, so I had to cut it short, half length of my forhead.
+- I had to cut my fringe myself, drastically; pressed and flattened by my improvised helmet (a transparent plastic packaging of a duvet cover), it was going into my eyes constantly, potentially thrusting bugs in my eyes, so I had to cut it short, half length of my forehead.
 And I coloured it black, for lack of choice (the only colour I could grab in the supermarket, blindly, through misted glasses and misted plastic bag); it seems to be the colour of pain, death, mourning, illness.
 The colour of these days.

 Humanity is hopeless.

-- A streetcleaner.
+- A street-cleaner.
 In his uniform, picking up rubbish blown by the wind.
-No facemask, no gloves.
+No mask, no gloves.

 - I might have it.

 - I don’t have it.
 Yet.
 I might have it, and not know.
 I might have it, and will be manifest only in five days, or two weeks.
 I might have it, and be not manifest at all.
 I might have it, and die.
 I might have it, and survive.
-I might have it, and infect my husband (THAT I could not survive), and another 255 people.
-I might not have it, and still die because of too much disinfection (I sank the bread in chloride, and everything I buy, part of the food cannot be eaten and ends up thrown away being contaminated not with covid but with disinfectants), or I might die in a mental illness fit by too much lockdown, or a heart attack, or ....
+I might have it, and infect my husband (THAT I could not survive), and other 255 people.
+I might not have it, and still die because of too much disinfection (I sink the bread in chloride, and everything I buy; part of the food cannot be eaten and ends up thrown away being contaminated not with covid but with disinfectants), or I might die in a mental illness fit, caused by too much lockdown, or a heart attack, or a cancer, or....